dailybruin/the-stack/_posts/2018-01-28-suspicious-activity.md

 said, if an officer is dispatched and told to look for a secretary or a nurse, they should not assume the individual’s gender.

-We wanted to see if certain groups might be stopped for Suspicious Activity at higher rates than others.
-Whites and Asians make up about 63 percent and 23 percent of Westwood residents, respectively, and Latinos and African-Americans comprise 7 percent and 2 percent of the population, according to the [LA Times](http://maps.latimes.com/neighborhoods/neighborhood/westwood/#ethnicity).
+We wanted to see if certain groups might be stopped for suspicious activity at higher rates than others.
+Whites and Asians make up about 63 percent and 23 percent of Westwood residents, respectively, and Latinos and blacks comprise 7 percent and 2 percent of the population, according to the [LA Times](http://maps.latimes.com/neighborhoods/neighborhood/westwood/#ethnicity).
-Countywide, whites and Asians account for 26.5 percent and 15 percent of the population, while Latinos and African Americans make up 48.5 percent and 9 percent of Los Angeles County.
+Countywide, whites and Asians account for 26.5 percent and 15 percent of the population, while Latinos and blacks make up 48.5 percent and 9 percent of Los Angeles County.

-However, African Americans made up nearly 29 percent of UCPD Suspicious Activity stops from July 2015 to June 2016, while Latinos made up 10.5 percent.
+However, blacks made up nearly 29 percent of UCPD suspicious activity stops from July 2015 to June 2016, while Latinos made up 10.5 percent.
 Whites accounted for 46.5 percent of stops, and demographics classified as Asian made up 6 percent of stops.
-African Americans and Latinos are clearly overrepresented in who community members or officers deem suspicious, while whites and Asians are underrepresented.
+Blacks and Latinos are clearly overrepresented in who community members or officers deem suspicious, while whites and Asians are underrepresented.

-The data also shows that UCPD officers made more arrests of African Americans and Latinos than they filed Suspicious Activity reports for the same demographics.
-Thirty-one percent and 23 percent of total arrests in the year-long time period were of African-Americans and Latinos, respectively.
+The data also shows that UCPD officers made more arrests of blacks and Latinos than they filed suspicious activity reports for the same demographics.
+Thirty-one percent and 23 percent of total arrests in the year-long time period were of blacks and Latinos, respectively.
-Whites were arrested at a lower rate than they were stopped for Suspicious Activity, making up 34 percent of arrests, while Asians were arrested about as frequently as they were stopped for Suspicious Activity, at 6 percent.
+Whites were arrested at a lower rate than they were stopped for suspicious activity, making up 34 percent of arrests, while Asians were arrested about as frequently as they were stopped for suspicious activity, at 6 percent.

-Below is a map of arrests and Suspicious Activity field contacts from July 2015 to June 2016 and graphs comparing gender, race and age across both categories.
+Below is a map of arrests and suspicious activity field contacts from July 2015 to June 2016 and graphs comparing gender, race and age across both categories.
 The demographic categories come from UCPD classifications.